iarakshana/hw1/README.md

 # Assignment 1: Welcome to the Command Line

 Your main task this week is to install the software that you will use for the rest of this class.
-You will also do some basic navigation of Chicago crime and city salaries, with command line tools.
+You will also do some basic navigation of Chicago city salaries, with command line tools.
 To "accept" the assignment and create your repository, you must first complete the setup instructions below, including creating your GitHub account.

 This week's assignment is graded only for completeness.
 That means: the installation is shown to be working, and there are reasonable answers for all of the qustions.

-This assignment is due Wednesday October 4 at 1:30am.
+The assignment is due Wednesday October 4 at 1:30am.
 A computer will collect it -- not me.
 So don't be late!!

 ## Preliminaries/Setup